Monosodium glutamate: Australia and New Zealand

 Standard 1.2.4 of the Australia and New Zealand Food Standards Code requires MSG to be labeled in packaged foods.
 The label must have the food-additive class name (e.g. "flavour enhancer"), followed by the name of the additive ("MSG") or its International Numbering System (INS) number, 621.

 Pakistan

-The Punjab Food Authority banned Ajinomoto, commonly known as Chinese salt, which contains MSG, from being used in food products in the Punjab Province of Pakistan in January 2018.
+The Punjab Food Authority banned Aji-No-Moto, commonly known as Chinese salt, which contains MSG, from being used in food products in the Punjab Province of Pakistan in January 2018.

 The prohibition against the import and manufacture of MSG was enforced on 28 February 2018, following an order by the Supreme Court on 10 February 2018.

 In 2024, the federal government lifted the ban on MSG, following objections from Japan and a review of scientific evidence by an expert committee.
 The committee comprising experts from various institutions—including the Pakistan Council of Scientific and Industrial Research, National Agricultural Research Centre, and Pakistan Standards and Quality Control Authority—confirmed MSG as a safe food additive.